rexrainbow/phaser3-rex-notes/docs/docs/camera.md

     // camera.startFollow(gameObject, roundPx, lerpX, lerpY, offsetX, offsetY);  //
     ```
     - `roundPx` : set true to round the camera position to integers
+    - `lerpX`, `lerpY` : A value between 0 and 1.
+        - `1` : Camera will instantly snap to the target coordinates.
+        - `0.1` : Camera will more slowly track the target, giving a smooth transition.
+    - `offsetX`, `offsetY` : The horizontal/vertical offset from the camera follow target.x position.
 - Stop following
     ```javascript
     camera.stopFollow();